 Bluehost is the hosting I recommend!
 They make things super easy to set up and are always there to walk you through something if you need help!
-Their service is $3.95/month and that includes free domain name, free site builders, 1-step install for WordPress, and 24/7 support.
+And they offer a free domain name with their service so you don’t have to buy the domain separately!

-Bluehost is literally the best and easiest web hosting you can get, which is why so many successful bloggers recommend it!
+Bluehost is what I use and I have nothing bad to say about them!
 You do have to pay for the year upfront, but I felt it was easier for me to just pay for the whole year and forget about it.

 When buying through Bluehost they will first ask you what plan you want.
 The basic package is all you need (It’s what I have!), then type in your desired domain name, and it will take you to a form to fill out your information.

 *Helpful tip!
 If a pop-up extra savings window comes up during your Bluehost application, click the extra savings!
-I was able to get 1/2 off my hosting (I only paid for 1 year) and ended up only paying about $60 total, and have already made that money back from the blog!
+I was able to get 1/2 off my already cheap hosting.

 Once you have your hosting and domain, you’ll need to install WordPress the service for the backend of your blog.

 If you have hosting through Bluehost, they have a super simple 1-step install for WordPress.
 Literally, all you have to do is click it and done!

 Or if you don’t have Bluehost, you can get WordPress Here.

 Once you have WordPress you can access your dashboard (the backend of your blog).
 This is where you will do everything for your blog.